cardano-scaling/website/monthly/2025-02-monthly.md

 ### Website new 'Mithril certification' section

-We have created a new section on the website to provide a better understanding of the Mithril certification process which is accessible [here](https://mithril.network/doc/mithril/advanced/mithril-certification/).
+We have created a new section on the website to provide a better understanding of the Mithril certification process.
+You can find it on the [Mithril certification page](https://mithril.network/doc/mithril/advanced/mithril-certification/).

 The section includes: